egor-tensin/blog/_posts/2015-07-03-std-call-once-bug.md

 ---
 title: std::call_once bug in Visual C++ 2012/2013
 excerpt: >
-  In this post I will describe a nasty bug I've stumbled upon in the C++ Standard Library implementation shipped with Microsoft Visual Studio 2012/2013.
+  There's a nasty bug in the C++ Standard Library implementation shipped with Microsoft Visual Studio 2012/2013.
 category: C++
 ---
 I've recently come across a nasty standard library bug in the implementation